 “The needs of older adults in the community continue to change”, according to Geist, and this is a good measure of the center’s ability to stay current with these demands.
 Additionally, in this time of economic constraints elected officials and taxpayers are demanding a greater accountability of how their aging mill levy funds are being spent.
 This review process gives them a good snap shot of what they are getting”.

-Local 2014 Focal Point Centers are: Ellinwood Senior Center; Great Bend Senior Center; Sandyland Shepherd’s Center, St. John; Stafford Senior Center; and Sunflower Senior Center, St. John.
+The local 2016 Focal Point Centers are: Ellinwood Senior Center, Great Bend Senior Center, and Sandyland Shephard’s Center and Sunflower Senior Center, St. John.